 - Pagans in a Modern World: What is Neopaganism?

 Contemporary Male Corn Dolly Representing the Celtic Sun God Lugh ( CC BY-SA 3.0 )

-9 o’clock on the Pagan Festival Wheel: Autumnal Equinox (Mabon and Harvest Tide)
+9 o’clock on the Pagan Wheel of the Year: Autumnal Equinox (Mabon and Harvest Tide)

-10 o’clock on the Pagan Festival Wheel: Samhain (Winter Nights, Halloween, Hallows, Hallowtide, Shadow Fest, Allantide, Third Harvest, Harvest Home, Geimredh, Day of the Dead, Spirit Night, Candle Night, November Eve, Nutcrack Night, Ancestor Night and Apple Fest)
+10 o’clock on the Pagan Wheel of the Year: Samhain (Winter Nights, Halloween, Hallows, Hallowtide, Shadow Fest, Allantide, Third Harvest, Harvest Home, Geimredh, Day of the Dead, Spirit Night, Candle Night, November Eve, Nutcrack Night, Ancestor Night and Apple Fest)

 Sahmain Altar by Wilhelmine. ( deviantart)